-Getting to Yes is possibly the biggest classic when it comes to negotiation literature.
+Getting to Yes (1981) is a classic of negotiation literature.

 - Bullet Summary

 - Separate the problems from the people: attack the problem and respect the people

 - Negotiate based on interests, not on positions

 - Look for shared interests

 - Be open to change opinion based on facts (if you want the other party to be open to your influence as well, which you should)

 About the Authors: Roger Fisher studied law at Harvard and later became a professor at Harvard Law School.
 William Ury studied anthropology and later dedicated himself to negotiation tactics.
 He is also the author of “Getting Past No“.
 Both Ury and Fisher are co-founders of the Harvard Negotiation Project.